 - the Regions have exclusive legislative power on the regional vocational education and training system (sistema di istruzione e formazione professionale – IeFP);

 - the Regions share the legislative power with the State on education, except for the vocational education and training system, which falls exclusively under the Regions’ responsibility, and except for school autonomy.

 In particular, the Regions plan the school network, based on provincial plans, establish the school calendar, allocate the funds to non-state schools and are responsible of guaranteeing the right to study at university level.

-The Regions carry out their functions through specific education offices which name can vary in the different Regions.
-Usually they are called Assessorati.
+The Regions carry out their functions through specific offices which name can vary in the different Regions.
+Usually, they are called Assessorati.